-A charged particle in an electromagnetic field experiences acceleration, and thus emits radiation, which eventually takes away its energy and momentum.
-In strong enough fields, this has a substantial impact on the particle trajectory.
-This effect is conventionally called radiation friction (RF) \cite{dirac_prs1938,landau2,jackson_book} and from classical viewpoint it can be formally described by introducing a RF force $\mathbf{F}_{RF}$ into the equation of motion
+{\it Introduction} -- A charged particle in an electromagnetic field accelerates, hence emits radiation, which eventually takes away its energy and momentum.
+In strong fields this might have a substantial impact on the particle trajectory.
+Besides slowing the particle down, this effect, conventionally called radiation friction (RF) or radiation reaction \cite{dirac_prs1938,landau2,jackson_book}, can produce a highly nontrivial dynamics, including radiation trapping \cite{ji_prl2014,fedotov_pra2014,kirk_ppcf2009,gonoskov_prl2014}, the modification of the electron distribution in a bunch traversing a laser pulse \cite{tamburini_nimpra2011,chen_ppcf2010,neitz_prl2013,vranic_njp2016,niel_pre2018} and the enhancement of longitudinal plasma waves in an underdense plasma \cite{gelfer_scirep2018,gelfer_ppcf2018}.
+RF can be also important in practical applications, such as electron and ion laser-plasma acceleration \cite{voronin_jetp1965,zeldovich_ufn1975,dipiazza_lmp2008,tamburini_njp2010,tamburini_nimpra2011,tamburini_pre2012,chen_ppcf2010,capdessus_pre2015,gelfer_njp2021} or generation of strong magnetic fields in dense plasmas \cite{liseykina_njp2016,popruzhenko_njp2019}.
+It also modifies the spectrum of radiation itself \cite{koga_pop2005,dipiazza_prl2010,neitz_prl2013,thomas_prx2012}.